 4Health Dog Food Ingredient Analysis

-To perform our ingredient analysis for 4Health dog food, we chose one of their more popular recipes, the original line salmon and potato kibble formula.
+To perform our ingredient analysis, we chose one of their more popular recipes, the original line salmon and potato kibble formula.

-The remaining ingredients consist largely of added synthetic vitamins and minerals with a few notable exceptions.
+The remaining food ingredients consist largely of added synthetic vitamins and minerals with a few notable exceptions.

 Dogs were built to extract nutrition from meat, bones, and organs.
 Their short digestive tract struggles to pull vitamins and minerals from plants and cannot utilize plant proteins as well as those from animal sources.